virtual-labs/exp-damage-detection-iitd/experiment/theory.md

 G<sub>i</sub><sup>1</sup> = Conductance value after a damage at <i>i<sup>th</sup></i> frequency.<br>
 <i>n</i> = No. of frequency data points<br>

-As an exercise plot a histogram of RMSD for various damaged states.
-Describe your observation<br>
+As an exercise plot a histogram of RMSD for the various damaged states.
+Note your observations and draw conclusions.<br>